Karima Lemire

 Karima Lemire (born October 19, 1998) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.

 Early life

 Lemire played youth soccer with CS Longueuil, before later joining AS Varennes.

+Lemire was born and raised in Montreal, Quebec, where she began playing soccer at the age of four.
+She has cited the strong soccer culture in Quebec as a formative influence, including attending CF Montréal matches while growing up.
+She chose to focus exclusively on soccer from an early age, declining to pursue other sports.

+Playing style

+Lemire is widely regarded as a composed and reliable presence in midfield, particularly under pressure.
+She has described her demeanour on the pitch as naturally calm in appearance, while acknowledging that she still experiences anxiety internally — a quality she manages largely through open communication with those close to her.
+Her composure has been noted by teammates and media alike, including a 2025 profile by HFX Football Post that described her as the Halifax Tides' "most trusted player."
+Having played professionally in two contrasting environments — Germany with 1.
+FFC Turbine Potsdam and Portugal with Clube de Albergaria — Lemire credits her European experience with broadening her tactical understanding and building the confidence she brings to her game.

 College career

 In 2016, she began attending Champlain College Saint-Lambert.
 In 2016, she helped the side win the RSEQ collegiate bronze medal, followed by silver medals in 2017 and 2018 and also winning the Canadian Collegiate Athletic Association national title in 2018.
 In 2016, she was named to the RSEQ All-Star Team, and in 2018, she was named to the RSEQ All-Star team and the RSEQ All-Star team, as well as being named a CCAA All-Star and the CCAA Tournament All-Star Team.

 In 2019, she began attending the Université du Québec à Montréal, where she played for the women's soccer team.
 At the end of her first season, she was named the RSEQ Rookie of the Year, RSEQ First Team All-Star, RSEQ All-Rookie Team and the U Sports All-Rookie Team.
 In both 2021 and 2022, she was named an RSEQ Second Team All-Star.